 From my vantage point across the room, it looks like he is buried by a mountain of belongings.
-Stuff (clothes, kitchen things, pots, pans, appliances in their somewhat beat up boxes, shelving units, books, papers, and a rakishly perched “year of the dog” stuffed toy) is piled up on every available space in our living room in our little apartment in Arlington, VA.
-Though only here for eight months for his state-side trainings, we managed to make it home.
+Stuff (clothes, kitchen things, pots, pans, appliances in their somewhat beat up boxes, shelving units, books, papers, and a rakishly perched “year of the dog” stuffed toy) is piled up on every available space in our living room in our little apartment.

 Today is moving day number two.
 Yesterday, movers packed up our air shipments to Pakistan into our unaccompanied baggage and household effects allotments.
 Anything beyond the required weight limit has to go into storage.

 “Where?
 Wait, no, Chengdu?”

 It’s hard to believe it has already been an entire year since our trip there.
 I immediately feel that sinking feeling of regret mixed with procrastination.
 Chengdu was one of our last trips before we left China.
 It feels like we only just left.
 It feels like a lifetime ago.
 Ironically, considering I never wrote it up, Chengdu was our favorite trip in China and we’re not hard to please when it comes to travel.

 Amaury’s reminder immediately brings up a flurry of sensory memories.
 Chengdu is a feast for the senses.
 It is a visually stunning city of bright colors, deep history, a long culture of dance, theater, and infamous face-changing masks.
 Couple that with the tastes and smells of its highly complex, stunningly spicy, aromatic food, varied and like no other we’ve ever tasted.